 What are HIPAA Administrative Safeguards?

 The HIPAA Security Rule requires covered entities and their business associates implement several measures of security standards categorized as Administrative safeguards, Technical Safeguards, and Physical Safeguards that will work together to maintain the confidentiality, integrity, and availability of ePHI.
 Physical safeguards protect the physical security of your offices and devices where ePHI may be maintained or accessed.
 Technical safeguards pertain to the technology that protects personal health data, such as firewalls, encryption, or data backups.
-Administrative Standards are concerned with processes, policies, and procedures that will work to protect against a breach or unwanted disclosure of private health information.
+Administrative Standards are concerned with processes, policies, and procedures that will work to protect against a breach or unwanted disclosure of private information.
 PHI will be needed to be available for authorized users to do their jobs but no more than that.